 I’m accredited as a writing coach through the Arvon Foundation and the National Association of Writers in Education (NAWE) and am a member of the Society of Authors.
-I’ve also experienced every negative gremlin and crippling bout of self doubt, and practiced every procrastination trick you can think of to stop me knuckling down to the hard work of writing and completing projects to share with the world.
+I’ve also experienced every gremlin and crippling bout of self doubt you can imagine, and practiced every procrastination trick going to stop me knuckling down to the hard work of writing and completing projects to share with the world.

-I’ve learned to overcome these – through a mixture of learning productivity hacks, through reading about the science of fear and how our brain works against us to keep us small, and also by having a bit of coaching.
-The benefits of hearing reassurance and picking up hints and tips from someone further ahead on the road from me has been phenomenal.
+I’ve learned to overcome these – through a mixture of productivity hacks, learning about the science of fear and how our brain works against us to keep us small, and by having a bit of coaching myself.
+The benefits of reassurance and picking up tips from someone further along the road from me has been phenomenal.
 And I’ve been that person for others, too, giving hints and tips and reassurance to writers in my turn.

 Can I be of help to you?
 Contact me if I can support you to overcome writing blocks and move forward with your writing goals.